-On-street pay station and meter parking is available throughout the downtown, University Hill and Boulder Junction areas.
-Most downtown, University Hill and Boulder Junction meters have a three-hour parking maximum.
+On-street pay stations are available throughout the downtown, University Hill and Boulder Junction areas.
+Most downtown, University Hill and Boulder Junction pay stations have a three-hour parking maximum.

-Longer-term pay stations and meters (4 and 10 hours) are located at 8th and Pearl streets, and on 13th and 14th streets between Canyon *Boulevard and Arapahoe Avenue.
+Longer-term pay stations (4 and 10 hours) are located at 8th and Pearl streets, and on 13th and 14th streets between Canyon *Boulevard and Arapahoe Avenue.

-Using ParkMobile allows you to pay for parking at ParkMobile enabled pay stations, or by phone, making it easier than ever to skip the meter and go contactless.
+Using ParkMobile allows you to pay for parking at ParkMobile enabled pay stations, or by phone, making it easier than ever to skip the meter and pay with your phone.
 When using ParkMobile you choose how long you want to park and pay for that amount of time.
 When the expiration time approaches, you can receive a text alert allowing you to extend your time (within the maximum time limit for that area).
 Advantages include:

 Download the app and create an account with ParkMobile.